What They Said Themselves

 Welsh Government official — Public Accountability Meeting, 29 January 2026

 This is perhaps the most devastating admission captured in any public forum.
-A Welsh Government official states that the delays in DHCW's programme delivery are so severe that the benefits of the programmes may have been entirely eroded.
-"The benefits might be zero by the end."
-Programmes costing tens of millions of pounds, delayed so long that they may produce no benefit at all.
-And the admission that follows: "If we'd have known that, we'd have never started."
-This is not a criticism from outside.
-This is the funder saying the money may have been wasted.
+A Welsh Government official states that delays have been so severe that programme benefits may have been entirely eroded — tens of millions of pounds, potentially producing nothing.
+And the admission that follows — "If we'd have known that, we'd have never started" — is not external criticism.
+It is the funder saying the money may have been wasted.

 On organisational culture and governance